 Períodos de descubrimiento, colonización y conquista por parte del Imperio Español de los territorios del actual Estado Argentino.
 Período signado por la destrucción de las comunidades originarias que habitaban el territorio.

-Updated June 9, 2019 The indigenous people in Argentina were essentially nomadic and generally lived by hunting, fishing and gathering.
+The indigenous people in Argentina were essentially nomadic and generally lived by hunting, fishing and gathering.
 In the 16th century, the confrontation with the Spanish conqueror curtailed their chances of cultural development.
-Nevertheless, in spite of this blow, they managed to survive in time and history....
+Nevertheless, in spite of this blow, they managed to survive in time and history.
+Today they constitute an...

-Updated June 8, 2019 Along time ago, thousands of years back in the past, hunting tribes arrived from the north of the American continent in search of a land to settle down.
-When they found it, they did not imagine they were laying the foundations of a country that would...
+Along time ago, thousands of years back in the past, hunting tribes arrived from the north of the American continent in search of a land to settle down.
+When they found it, they did not imagine they were laying the foundations of a country that would eventually be named Argentina....